cesium-ml/baselayer/doc/setup.md

 ### On Linux

 - Using `apt-get`:
-  `sudo apt-get install supervisor postgresql libpq-dev npm nodejs-legacy`
+  `sudo apt-get install supervisor postgresql libpq-dev nodejs`

   If you want to use [brotli compression](https://en.wikipedia.org/wiki/Brotli) with NGINX (better compression rates for the frontend), you have to install NGINX and the brotli module from another source with: